Rolls-Royce says 2014 on track, to return to growth next year

 Guidance for flat profits was excluding currency headwinds, Rolls-Royce said, repeating what it said in May.
 It added that it expects foreign exchange moves to shave about 70 million pounds off profit this year given current rates.

-The pound has gained over 3 percent over the past six months against a trade-weighted basket of currencies =GBP, making foreign exchange drag a common theme for British companies reporting first-half earnings.
+The pound has gained over 3 percent over the past six months against a trade-weighted basket of currencies, making foreign exchange drag a common theme for British companies reporting first-half earnings.

+(The story is corrected to clarify pretax profit beat forecasts in seventh paragraph)

 ($1 = 0.5911 British Pounds)